igorski/MWEngine/README.md

 Once AAudio is a stable library, MWEngine will allow on-the-fly switching between OpenSL and AAudio drivers.

 (!)
 MWEngine does not support recording from the device inputs using AAudio just yet.
+File an issue to resolve this. ;)

 ### Contributors